lexatrash23/Nf-vfa-pn-092025/README.md

 ### Provided test files
 Test run can be down with the following provided test files:
-1. DP3_PD_test: A subset(200 sequences) of the trinity assembly from a Doryteuthis pealeii Posterior Salivary Gland tissue
+1. trinity_test: A subset(200 sequences) of the trinity assembly from a Doryteuthis pealeii Posterior Salivary Gland tissue
 2. Results: Results folder from lexatrash23/Nf-vf-pn-092025 run using test files
 3. entry.list, panther_names.csv, toxindomains.tsv
 4. massspec_analysis file